tyme-dev/powir/README.md

 ### Usage

 #### Electron App
-- Run these two commands in two separate sessions when you are developing in order to use HMR (hot module reloading):
-    - Run react server: `npm run react-start`
-    - Run electron app: `npm run electron-start`
+- Run `npm run dev`:
-- All of the server code is located at: `public/server` directory.
+- All the server code is located at: `public/server` directory.
-- Entrypoint of the electron app is at`public/electron.js`.
+- Entrypoint of the electron app is at `electron/main.js`.
 - Everything related to rendering is done at: `src` directory.
 - Any of the changes you make at src directory will reflect instantly in the app.
-- Any of the changes made for server requires the app to be restarted using: `npm run electron-start`

-#### Browser Window App
-- Run `npm run lite-mode` which opens up a tab in your default browser again with HMR enabled.
-- Entrypoint of the browser window app is at`public/browser.js`.
-- Everything related to rendering is done at: `src` directory.
-- Any of the changes you make at src directory will reflect instantly in the app.
-- Any of the changes made for server requires the app to be restarted using: `npm run lite-mode`

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.